Amine Oudrhiri: Personal life

+Oudrhiri was born in Ermont, in the northwestern suburbs of Paris.
+He holds French and Moroccan nationalities.

 Career

 After spending time in the semi-professional leagues, Oudrhiri joined Nantes in 2013.
 He was loaned out for half a season to Arles-Avignon in February 2015 where he made his full professional debut the same month, in a 1–0 Ligue 2 defeat against Nîmes.
 On 28 August 2015, he again went on loan, this time for a whole season, to Sedan.